 Is it Okay Not to Apply a Finish on Workbench Tops?

 There could be a different impression on workbench tops without a finish.
-But our experts recommend using an oil-based polyurethane sealer to finish your benchtop.
+But most experts recommend using an oil-based polyurethane sealer to finish your benchtop.

 Applying a finish on your workbench top gives it a decent look.
 You can also clean it easily.
 The finish offers additional protection and makes your benchtop sturdy.